BlockscapeNetwork/reward-harvester/README.md

 ## Prerequisites

 * Full or validator node with open RPC port
-* Account/Key used to withdraw/stake rewards
+* Account/Key (must be in keyring-backend `test`) used to withdraw and stake rewards

 ## Usage